CmnRec: Sequential Recommendations with Chunk-accelerated Memory Network: Introduction

-Our core idea to accelerate MNR in this paper is originally inspired by the chunk~\cite{Richard2013} technique in cognitive psychology.
-Psychology introduced the concept of chunk to improve human's memory.
-It refers to a meaningful unit of information that can be reorganized based on certain rules.
+Our central idea to accelerate MNR in this paper takes inspiration from the chunk~\cite{Richard2013} technique in cognitive psychology, where the concept of it is introduced to improve human's memory.
+Chunk here refers to a meaningful unit of information that can be reorganized based on certain rules.
 For example, giving the letter sequence "\textbf{\textsl{m-e-m-o-r-y}}", we can remember it as six separate letters, or memorize it by the word "\textbf{\textsl{memory}}", as illustrated in Figure~\ref{chunk}.
 The latter method can greatly reduce our memory burden but maintain the same amount of information.
 As such, we believe that applying the chunk strategy for MNR is a promising way to improve the efficiency issue of MNR.

 In this paper, we propose a sequential \underline{rec}ommendation framework with \underline{c}hunk-accelerated \underline{m}emory \underline{n}etwork (CmnRec for short), which speeds up the memory network by reducing the number of memory operations.
 Our chunk framework consists of the chunk region, chunk rule and attention machine.
-Explicitly, the chunk region temporarily stores the information units (the output vector of the controller) generated in the non-chunk time.
+Specifically, the chunk region temporarily stores the information units (the output vector of the controller) generated in the non-chunk time.
 The chunk rule determines when (i.e., chunk time) to perform memory operations.
 The attention machine extracts the most valuable information in the chunk region, generating new information units to perform memory operations.
-Through the functions of these modules and rules, chunk compresses the information ingested in advance with high quality, which not only reduces the workload of memorization but also improves the memorized efficiency.
+Through the functions of these modules and rules, chunk compresses the information ingested in the past with high quality, which substantially reduces the workload of memorization so as to improves the recommendation efficiency.